Ace Your RBT Practice Exam with Free, Full-Length Tests Online

 3 / 85

-3. What is an example of “negative reinforcement”?
+3. Which of the following is an example of “negative punishment”?

 4 / 85